bartekpacia/language-enforcer-bot/README.md

 - ban only if `confidence` is big enough.
 If it isn't, don't mute, just send a message like "What you sent doesn't seem to be in English..."
-- make the bot truly heplful (suggested by @MatejMacka).
+- make the bot truly heplful (suggested by @MatejMecka).
 Make it translate the messages instead of banning people